White Rose: Germany in 1942

 The activities of the White Rose started in the autumn of 1942.
 This was a time that was particularly critical for the Nazi regime; after initial victories in World War II, the German population became increasingly aware of the losses and damages of the war.
 In summer 1942, the German Army was preparing a new military campaign in the southern part of the Eastern front to regain the initiative after their earlier defeat close to Moscow.
 This German offensive was initially very successful, but it slowed in the autumn as Army Group South approached Stalingrad and the Caucasus region.
 During this time, the authors of the pamphlets could neither be discovered, nor could the campaign be stopped by the Nazi authorities.
-When Hans and Sophie Scholl were discovered and arrested whilst distributing leaflets at Ludwig Maximilian University of Munich, the regime reacted brutally.
+When Hans and Sophie Scholl were discovered and arrested whilst distributing leaflets at LMU Munich, the regime reacted brutally.
 The "Volksgerichtshof" was not bound by law, but its decisions were guided by Nazi ideology.
 Thus, its actions were declared unlawful in post-war Germany.
 The execution of the White Rose group members, among many others, is considered judicial murder today.

 Social background

-The members of the core group all shared an academic background as students at Munich University.
+The members of the core group all shared an academic background as students at LMU Munich.
 The Scholl siblings, Christoph Probst, Willi Graf and Alexander Schmorell were all raised by independently thinking and wealthy parents.
 Alexander Schmorell was born in Russia, and his first language was Russian.
 After he and Hans Scholl had become friends at the university, Alexander invited Hans to his parents' home, where Hans also met Christoph Probst at the beginning of 1941.
 Alexander Schmorell and Christoph Probst had already been friends since their school days.
 As Christoph's father had been divorced and had married again to a Jewish wife, the effects of the Nazi Nuremberg Laws, and Nazi racial ideology had impacts on both Christoph's and Alexander's lives from early on.